nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    will contain four fields, encoding two foreign keys: one (binary) key per entity involved in the relationship being asserted by each record._

+   _Table names define relationship types, and are by design somewhat nonspecific.
-   _Note in particular that the relationships represented here **may** represent transitively collapsed versions of more-complex relationship networks in the native DCC metadataset.
+   Note in particular that the relationships represented here **may** mask transitively-collapsed versions of more complex relationship networks in the native DCC metadataset.
 The specification of precise rules governing native-to-C2M2 metadata mappings (or approximations) are left to DCC serialization staff and relevant investigators; CFDE staff will be available as needed to offer feedback and guidance when navigating these issues._

    _Please see the relevant sections of the_
    [Level 1 JSON Schema](../draft-C2M2_JSON_Schema_datapackage_specs/C2M2_Level_1.datapackage.json)